 Although no specific guidelines apply to work hours for third-year medical students, the Department of Surgery honors ACGME guidelines for duty hours.
-The surgical clerkship coordinator reviews student logging datain MedHub on a weekly basis to determine work-hour violations and adjusts student exposure in observance of work-hour limitations.
+The surgical clerkship coordinator reviews student logging data in MedHub weekly to determine work-hour violations and adjusts student exposure in observance of work-hour limitations.
 In addition, PDA logging allows the department to shift students to needed areas of exposure when deficiencies in experience exist.

 YOU ARE EXPLORING

 The IU School of Medicine Department of Surgery trains third- and fourth-year medical students on the fundamentals of surgical knowledge and care.
 A 3G Sim Man at Fairbanks Simulation Center offers a simulated patient experience that includes acute problems for students to perform a focused assessment, form an apposite diagnosis and execute the appropriate treatment.